-The USAHS Office of Financial Aid is always ready to assist with any questions or concerns regarding Title IV federal student aid.
-If loan issues cannot be resolved by the institution, the Ombudsman Office is the final resource after individuals needing assistance go through other customer service avenues with the Customer Service Centers of Federal Student Aid Offices.
-The Ombudsman Office is for borrowers with concerns about their student loans.
+The USAHS Office of Financial Aid is always ready to assist with any questions or concerns regarding federal student aid.
+If loan issues cannot be resolved by the institution, the Ombudsman Group is the final resource for individuals to contact.
+The Ombudsman Group is for borrowers with concerns about their student loans.
 Student borrowers can contact the Ombudsman via the following: